raphaeltoumi/AML/README.md

 Those notebooks required to address several challenges, that can be roughly classified in:

 Data preparation and cleaning

 Building descriptive statistics of the data

-Working on a selected algorithm, e.g., for building a statistical model Working on experimental validation
+Working on a selected algorithm, e.g., for building a statistical model

+Working on experimental validation

+The subject covered by the notebooks are:

+Building a Music Recommendation System

+House Pricing Prediction

+Plankton image classification

+Anomaly detection in IT systems